wintermute000/ping-test/README.md

 Lab topology is provided as a png file in the repo. r4 is intentionally missing the configurations for Loopback88 (88.88.88.88/32) and the corresponding OSPF network statements.
 This has the following consequences:
-- THe interface Lo88 will come up as missing
+- The interface Lo88 will come up as missing
-- A number of OSPF adjacencies will come up as missing as they are defined as 4.4.4.4 but r4 will use 88.88.88.88
-- routes to 88.88.88.88 are missing
 - pings to 88.88.88.88 fails

 #USAGE